2tablespoonsother herbssuch as a combination of chives, dill, thyme, basil, etc., finely chopped

 When you're ready to bake, place the uncovered dish in a preheated 375°F oven.
 Cook for 30 to 45 minutes, or until the mashed potatoes are hot and the Parmesan on top is melted.
 For a golden crust, turn on the broiler for the last few minutes, watching closely the entire time.
 Garnish with additional fresh chopped herbs on top, if desired, and serve immediately.

-For even richer, more decadent mashed potatoes, you may swap half-and-half or heavy cream for all or part of the milk.
+For even richer, more decadent Make-Ahead Mashed Potatoes, you may swap half-and-half or heavy cream for all or part of the milk.